CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Characters/PC/RPB_Tibor/Huniki.md

 - Wider then average visual range (180°).
 - High sensitivity.
 (He can see at starlight at night, or distant campfire lit by the enemy he's scouting, or faintly glowing flora in caves, since his kind live in underground hives.)
-- Light polarisation (His eyes don't need to adjust to brightness or dimmness.)
+- Light polarization (His eyes don't need to adjust to brightness or dimness.)
 - This enables him to react about 5x faster then humans.

 (Realistically he should be able to catch an arrow at CL2, or dodge a normal blow at CL1 if challenge level is sized to his species specifically, but assigning a challenge level characteristic to each character's natural features is a bit overkill.
 No sane GM gonna do that.
 It's far easier to just size the challenge level to human capabilities and spend character attribute points on attributes where the character is above/below human level.
 That's why I put 1 attribute points into RFX.
-(I guess that's exactly why every race was granted the birght lord's form, so that challenge level can be sized to humans.)
+(I guess that's exactly why every race was granted the bright lord's form, so that challenge level can be sized to humans.)
-His kind live most of their lives underground, their vision being complemented by their antennae for tunnel navigation by use of feromones.)
+His kind live most of their lives underground, their vision being complemented by their antennae for tunnel navigation by use of pheromones.)

 **Bug eye Disadvantages:**